FARM TO TABLE DINNERS

 Dress is very flexible--some folks go "farm fancy," while others dress casually.
 We do encourage guests to wear or bring appropriate clothing and hats for the weather of the day.
 Insect repellents are also a good idea, especially if they find you more attractive than the food.

-**Accommodations for special dietary restrictions, food allergies, vegetarian options, etc. can be arranged, but need to be stated with the purchase of the seats.
+**Accommodations for medically-related dietary restrictions, food allergies, vegetarian options, etc. can be arranged, but need to be stated with the purchase of the seats.
 We can only accommodate life-threatening restrictions, religious-based restrictions and vegetarians.
 Vegan options are not feasible.
 Because the menus are pri-fixe and theme-based; last minute accommodations cannot be guaranteed.**

 Our policy regarding children and pricing: Given the limited number of seats for each dinner, we are not able to offer a reduced price on meals for children.
 Also, many of the dinners include wine or beer with the meal.
 We don't prohibit people from bringing their children; however, you will be charged the full price for their ticket.
 Unless your child will be able to enjoy the meal, we encourage parents to find a sitter for your child.